cadet/CADET-Hub/README.md

 ## Configuring the Hub

 Configuring the hub involves modifying keys in `jupyterhub_data/jupyterhub_config.py`.
-Primarily, we may be interested in the following
+Primarily, we may be interested in the following:
 ```
+# ATTENTION, ALLOWED_USERS & ADMINS ARE NO DEFINED IN A SEPARATE YAML FILE (jupyterhub_data/projects.yaml)
+# SEE ACCOUNTS & PERMISSIONS

 c.Authenticator.allowed_users    = { 'rao', 'test' }
 c.Authenticator.admin_users      = { 'rao' }
 c.JupyterHub.authenticator_class = 'firstuseauthenticator.FirstUseAuthenticator'